MetPX/sarracenia/doc/sr3.1.rst

   - xs_Alice the exhange where Alice posts her file notifications and report messages (via many tools).
   - xr_Alice the exchange where Alice reads her report messages from (via sr_report).
-  - Alice can create a new exchange by just posting to it (with sr_post or sr_cpost) if it meets the naming rules.
+  - Alice can create a new exchange by just posting to it (with sr3_post or sr_cpost) if it meets the naming rules.

 Usually an sr_sarra run by a pump administrator will read from an exchange such as xs_Alice_mydata, retrieve the data corresponding to Alice´s *post* message, and make it available on the pump,